karthikeyakondabathula/altiustest/round2/README.md

 - Mark/Unmark Task
 - Delete Tasks
 - Filter Tasks
+- Progress Bar to glance the task progression

 - Auto sort the task based on the PRIORITY followed by the DATE